lr98524/ITP-DOCKER-REPO/README.md

     - for `http://fp-svc:7091/ITP-Code/`, the container serves the pages site stored inside the image at `/usr/share/nginx/html` (this came from a Git repo)
 - The `hp-svc` serves a landing page on port `6969/` that comes from a volume and has a link to `http://localhost:8081/ITP-Code/`

+- php will talk to mysql over port `3311` when it needs to get to do data in the to do app

 ## Prerequisites
 - Docker version (27.5.1, build 9f9e405)+